dain20000222/Author_verification/BERT_model_card.md

       - train_batch_size: 32
       - eval_batch_size: 32
       - seed: 42
-      - num_epochs: 10
+      - num_epochs: 5

 #### Speeds, Sizes, Times

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: 3 hours
+      - overall training time: 1 hour
-      - duration per training epoch: 25 minutes
+      - duration per training epoch: 12 minutes
-      - model size: 254MB
+      - model size: 255.4MB

 ## Evaluation